mdphys/CISM_Udine2024/README.md

 ##  Educational Purpose

-This material supports lectures and workshops in **computational mechanics** and **numerical analysis**.
-It demonstrates practical implementations of classical PDE solvers and structural models used in engineering simulations.
+This material supports lectures and workshops in the **acoustics of musical instruments** and, particularly, **numerical analysis** and **eigenvalue problems**.
+Grid-based methods are employed to solve problems in 1 spatial dimension.
+Non-uniform grid are introduced as a means of solving problems with non-uniform geometrical or material parameters, disproving the misconception that finite differences can only be employed on uniform meshes.

 ##  License